pmndrs/react-spring/readme.md

 <img src="assets/reveals.gif" width="285" />

-Given a single child instead of a list you can reveal components with it.
+Given a single child instead of a list you can toggle between two components.

 ```jsx
 import { Transition } from 'react-spring'